-Consistent chewing of leaves will help in reducing the growth of your guinea pig’s teeth.
+Also, eating fennels helps in reducing the growth of your guinea pig’s teeth.

 Can Guinea Pigs Eat Fennel Bulb?

-However, the fennel bulb doesn’t contain any significant nutritional value for your guinea pig.
+Feeding fennels to your guinea pig is a good idea, although the fennel bulb doesn’t contain any significant nutritional value for your guinea pig.

 Can Guinea Pigs Eat Fennel Seeds?